 - a) ensuring lawfulness and financial prudence of decision making.
 After consulting with the Monitoring Officer, the Section 151 Officer will report to the Full Council, to Cabinet in relation to executive functions and to the Council's external auditor if they consider that any proposal, decision or course of action will involve incurring unlawful expenditure, or is unlawful and is likely to cause a loss or deficiency or if the Council is about to enter an item of account unlawfully; - b) administration of financial affairs.
 The Section 151 Officer will have responsibility for the administration of the financial affairs of the Council. - c) contributing to corporate management.
-The Section 151 Officer will contribute to the corporate management of the Council, in particular through the provision of professional financial advice; - d) providing advice.
-The Section 151 Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity (and budget and policy framework issues) to all e) give financial information.
+The Section 151 Officer will contribute to the corporate management of the Council, in particular through the provision of professional financial advice;

+- d) providing advice.
+The Section 151 Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity (and budget and policy framework issues) to all Councillors and will support and advise Councillors and Officers in their respective roles; and - e) give financial information.
 The Section 151 Officer will provide financial information to the media, the public and the community.